Complete rules of Physics Brawl Online

 • The team aims to receive as many points as possible.

-• After half of the game time elapsed, the option of skipping the problems activates.
+• After an hour and a half into the competition, the option of skipping the problems activates.

-• The team loses 1 point for skipping an unsolved problem in the series, and the new problem will become available.
-The team cannot answer the skipped problem anymore.
+• The team loses 1 point for skipping an unsolved problem in the series, and a new problem will become available.
+The skipped task can no longer be answered.
 Each team can skip up to 10 problems.

 • If the team answers a problem incorrectly, they will not be allowed to submit an answer for 1 minute in that particular series.

-• During the competition, all the participants are allowed to communicate only with the members of their team or with the organizers.
+• During the competition, all competitors are allowed to communicate only with their team members or the organizers.
 Any interaction with teachers, other teams, etc. is strictly forbidden.

-• The teams use computer(s) or other electronic equipment with access to the internet for solving the problems.
+• The teams use computer(s) or other electronic equipment with access to the internet to solve the problems.
 Furthermore, teams are permitted to use calculators and writing or drafting supplies.

 • The competition is based on fair play.
-The competition is monitored to prevent cheating.
+The course of the competition is monitored to prevent cheating.

 • It is forbidden to use abusive language, give hints to other teams, or discuss solutions, in the official communication channel of the competition.